Robust deep learning-based semantic organ segmentation in hyperspectral images: Introduction

 \section{Introduction}

-Surgical data science is the discipline of capturing, organizing, analyzing and modelling surgical data in order to improve the quality of interventional healthcare \cite{maier-hein_surgical_2017, maier-hein_surgical_2021}.
-Semantic segmentation is an important prerequisite for various tasks in surgical data science, including context-aware assistance and surgical robotics.
-So far, the scientific literature has focused on binary segmentation tasks (e.g. medical instruments \cite{ros_comparative_2021}) and conventional RGB video data (see e.g. \cite{scheikl_deep_2020, grammatikopoulou_cadis_2021}).
+Surgical data science is the discipline of capturing, organizing, analysing and modelling surgical data in order to improve the quality of interventional healthcare \autocite{maier-hein_surgical_2017, maier-hein_surgical_2021}.
+Semantic scene segmentation is an important prerequisite for various tasks in surgical data science, including context-aware assistance and surgical robotics.
+So far, the scientific literature has focused on binary segmentation tasks (e.g. medical instruments \autocite{ros_comparative_2021}) and conventional RGB video data (see e.g. \autocite{scheikl_deep_2020, grammatikopoulou_cadis_2021}).